varsh101/Testnet-Auto-Bridge/README.md

 A powerful and configurable bot for automating testnet bridges between OP Sepolia and Base Sepolia on the t3rn network.

+##Updates
+-Now the balance checker works independently
+-Now when in auto-pause status it looks for sucessfull bridges and resumes if all are sucessfull or uses the configured time -etc

 ## 🌟 Key Features

 - **Smart Balance Monitoring**